Add to My Library

 Of course, some believe the 1 Peter 3 passage refers not to Christ’s spirit, but to the Holy Spirit’s ministry in the days of Noah.

-Related Topic: Resurrection
+Related Topics: Resurrection